Help & Contact

 2. Information on treatment, compensation and recourse

-This section 2 only applies to flights to, from or within Canada, including connecting flights.
+This Section 2 only applies to flights to, from or within Canada, including connecting flights.
+This section 2 does not apply to connecting flights outside of Canada where Condor is transporting passengers pursuant to an interline agreement.

 2.1 Standards of Treatment